kimadeline/blog/content/posts/redwoodjs-azure-postgresql.md

 At which point I was like, _hold on, why would I set up something on Heroku when I already have an Azure subscription?
 There's probably a Postgres DB service offered somewhere, no?_

-Turns out, there is (gasp), it's the [Azure Database for PostgreSQL](https://azure.microsoft.com/en-ca/services/postgresql/) service.
+Turns out, there is (_gasp_), it's the [Azure Database for PostgreSQL](https://azure.microsoft.com/en-ca/services/postgresql/) service.

 I know these are famous last words, but really, it doesn't take that much time.
-It's also straightforward enough that I could do it **without any pre-existing PostgreSQL—and to some extent, Azure—knowledge**.
+It's also straightforward enough that I could do it **without any pre-existing PostgreSQL—and to some extent Azure—knowledge**.

 ![Structure of a deployed RedwoodJS app, with the logo for Azure Database for PostgreSQL on the backend side](/redwood-azure-postgresql/images/rw_structure_azure.png "Structure of a deployed RedwoodJS app with an Azure Database for PostgreSQL database")
 <figcaption>Adding Azure Database for PostgreSQL into the mix</figcaption>